-Discussion about information communication technologies is increasingly converging around the need for a deepened understanding of their effect on pace of life, methods of work, consumption, and wellbeing.
+Discussion about ICTs is increasingly converging around the need for a deepened understanding of their effect on pace of life, methods of work, consumption, and wellbeing.
 Counter-narratives to overwhelming hyper-connectivity have emerged as a result of these changes.

 This research focuses on the 'disconnected' those who have self-selected to avoid forms of immediate connection and what they identify as the deep advantages and therapeutic benefits of such ways of being.

 Paper nominated for BSA 'best paper award'.
 Research featured in The Conversation and 'most read article of 2018.'

 A study and glimpse into the creative-maker knitting fairs and digital communities

 This project is an analysis and comparison between two Northern English knitting communities.
 We characterise our findings as a kind of widening ‘yarn absorption’, involving both on-the-spot and multiyear interactions in the development of and articulation of amateur and professionalised knitting skills, and a demonstration of varied ways of integration into an exclusive knowledge system based around learning, yarn and generational contexts.